Shubhangi-sawalkar/Chat-with-SQL/README.md

    pip install -r requirements.txt

 ## Configure environment variables
-Create a .env file in the root directory of your project and add the following environment variables:
+Create a .env file in the root directory of your project.